MASTER PLAN PROCESS

 Final Master Plan

-After compiling all information and sufficient review and input, the draft plan will go through the adoption process, following the Michigan Planning Enabling Act, which will include public review and hearings.
+After compiling all information and sufficient review and input, the draft plan goes through an adoption process, following the Michigan Planning Enabling Act, which will include public review and hearings.

 A Living Document